wildfly-extras/fuse-patch/docs/UserGuide.md

 foo-1.0.0
 ```

-Unwanted packages can be removed from the repository.
+Unwanted patches can be removed from the repository.

 ```
 $ bin/fusepatch.sh --remove foo-1.0.0
 Removed foo-1.0.0
 ```

-###  Upgrading a Package
+###  Upgrading a Patch

-The server can be updated with packages from the repository.
+The server can be updated with patches from the repository.

 Lets first install the initial version `foo-1.0.0` and then update it to version `foo-1.1.0`